chbh-opensource/chbh-on-bear/docs/eeg/analysis/fieldtrip.md

 !!! note
     Example contributed by [Ben Griffiths](https://www.benjaminjamesgriffiths.com/).

-<b>This is an example script running a fieldtrip analysis on EEG data acqurired during a visual flicker task.</b>
+**This is an example script running a fieldtrip analysis on EEG data acquired during a visual flicker task.**

 The data is read in, filtered, epoched, ICA'd, re-referenced, then plotted.
 The core function can be executed on the [MATLAB GUI App](https://docs.bear.bham.ac.uk/portal/gui_apps/) during an interactive session, or submitted to BlueBEAR using the `bash` script below.